How to choose the best car insurance is the question. You must confront that crucial query head on in pursuit of your own best interest.

 Origins of Agreed Value

 Grundy Insurance founder James A. Grundy, Sr., is credited with originating Agreed Value policy-writing way back in 1947.
-Mr. Grundy began selling these newfangled policies to fellow car guys and buddies.
+Mr. Grundy began selling these newfangled policies to fellow car guys and buddies in hopes of prompting them as to how to choose the best car insurance for their collector and classic cars.

 His friends needed a way to protect their collector cars and cover their restoration costs.
 These collectors and gearheads also wanted to somehow indemnify the appreciating values of their classic and collector vehicles.